pmettaprasert/Binary-Search-Tree-Template-Class/README.md

 - Node comparison supports primitive data types and strings.
 - Size is determined by traversing the BST, not stored as a private variable.

-## Usage

-To utilize the BST class, include `BST.h` in your project and ensure C++11 support is enabled in your compiler.

 ## Testing